Andrii-Boiko-Planeks/django-react-boilerplate/README.md

 You can download the ZIP archive and unpack it to the directory, or clone the repository (but do not forget to clean the Git history in that case).

-Use the global find and replace for changing the string `NEWPROJECTNAME` in the files in the `backend` and `frontend` directories to the proper project name.
+Use the global find and replace for changing the string `kiosk` in the files in the `backend` and `frontend` directories to the proper project name.
 The easiest way to do it just use `Replace` feature in the IDE.

 There are four files where the changes should be done: